Healthdirect Free Australian health advice you can count on.

 Find out how we define and monitor cases of Barmah Forest virus infection, and where you can learn more about this disease.

-Barmah Forest virus disease - Better Health Channel
+Barmah Forest virus infection - Better Health Channel

 Barmah Forest virus (BFV) disease can cause joint inflammation and pain, fatigue and a rash of variable appearance.
 A full recovery can be expected.
 Most people recover completely within six months, although some people have intermittent symptoms for longer.